 You may have a sudden, severe headache, feel weak or numb on one side of your face or body, have trouble speaking or understanding, or experience confusion and/or difficulty with your vision or motor coordination.

 You commonly hear about the dangers of high blood pressure, or a reading above 130/80, and ways to prevent hypertension.
 So you would think the lower your blood pressure reading is, the better, right?
 While

 Aneurysms can strike fear in almost anyone due to their reputation for bursting unpredictably and fatally.
 Contrary to popular belief, there are steps you can take to prevent, identify and manage aneurysms.
 We spoke to

 Chances are, you know a woman affected by heart disease.
 The most common type of heart disease is coronary artery disease, which affects the blood flow to the heart and can cause a heart attack.

 Sudden major health crises like stroke and heart attacks are often extremely frightening and can serve as a wake-up call to the patient and his loved ones.
 When a survivor returns home, he will likely

-As 2018 draws to a close, the Texas Health communications team has taken a look back at our favorite stories from the last 12 months.
-From the tragic to inspiring, these stories have raised awareness
+Partnering with you for a lifetime of health and well-being ™ As 2018 draws to a close, the Texas Health communications team has taken a look back at our favorite stories from the last 12 months.

 A little stress in our lives serves to keep us on our toes, but too much can lead to health problems, interrupted sleep, emotional issues and poor decision-making.
 And while it’s difficult to measure something